Codeh4ck/Streamliner/README.md

 ### Creating the producer's action

-Create a class that inherits and implements `ProducerBlockActionBase<T>`. `T` is the model that will be produced by the produced defined above.
+Create a class that inherits and implements `ProducerBlockActionBase<T>`. `T` is the model that will be produced by the producer defined above.

 Following the previous step, we'll create a model called "HelloWorldModel" and a producer action called "TestProducerAction":